Always Be Protected with Our Carbon Monoxide Detectors

 - Quality wireless detectors are loud enough to alert your family to problems while they sleep or in noisy conditions.
 Additionally, they alert you through your mobile device to let you know of an emergency while you are away from the home.

-- A tamper-resistant casing helps keep insects, rodents, children and intruders from damaging your alarm, and an end-of-life detector lets you know when your device needs to be replaced.
+- A tamper-resistant casing helps keep insects, rodents and children from damaging your detector, and an end-of-life sensor lets you know when your device needs to be replaced.

 - Integrate your alarm with your home security system to get around-the-clock monitoring of your home's carbon monoxide levels.